Drone Regulations in Oceania

 - Samoa has adopted the laws of New Zealand

-- In Tonga, drones have to be registered on-site with the aviation authority.
+- In Tonga, the same safety rules as in New Zealand apply.
+Drones may have to be registered on-site with the aviation authority.

 If you have questions, please leave us a comment!